Fellowship of Friends: Membership and finances

 As of 2022, the organization had over 1,500 members, over 600 of whom live in or near the organization's 1200-acre (48 ha) compound named "Apollo" in Oregon House, California, United States.
 Members also reside in North and South America, Europe and Asia.

 Members are generally expected to tithe 10% of their income to the organization.
 In 1994, the organization's chief financial officer stated that the organization had a yearly income of greater than $5 million.
 Their total assets were estimated at around $26 million in 1996.
 In 1996, the organization auctioned its collection of over 100 pieces of antique Chinese furniture, held under the Museum of Classical Chinese Furniture, at Christie's, and received $11.2 million for it.

 Legal status

-The Fellowship of Friends is registered as a 501(c)(3) California non-profit church organization and is a member of the ICCC.
+The Fellowship of Friends is registered as a 501(c)(3) California non-profit church organization and is a member of the International Council of Community Churches (ICCC).